Stacked glass payment cards with a euro symbol, Eiffel Tower silhouette, and French tricolor

 France's crypto card market is shaped by three forces.
 First, the MiCA transition deadline (July 1, 2026) will replace PSAN with EU-wide CASP licensing.
 DASPs unable to comply must begin wind-down by March 30, 2026, meaning some card issuers currently available in France may exit.
 Conversely, MiCA may open France to issuers who obtain CASP authorization from other EU member states.

-Second, DAC 8 reporting (from January 1, 2026) means service providers now share transaction data with the DGFiP, significantly increasing tax visibility - the swap-then-spend strategy remains legal, but must be properly reported.
-Third, the AMF's active enforcement posture (blacklisting Bybit and Bitget, the influencer marketing law of June 9, 2023) means France takes regulatory compliance seriously.
+Second, DAC 8 reporting (from January 1, 2026) means service providers now share transaction data with the DGFiP, increasing tax visibility.
+The swap-then-spend strategy remains legal, but must be properly reported.
+Third, the AMF's active enforcement posture (its blacklist of unauthorized platforms and the influencer marketing law of June 9, 2023) means France takes regulatory compliance seriously.

 The swap-then-spend strategy under Article 150 VH bis remains secure with no legislative proposals to remove the crypto-to-crypto exemption.
 Ledger's continued growth as a French national champion strengthens the self-custody card category.

-France's combination of the swap-then-spend tax strategy, Ledger as a national champion, strong AMF regulatory framework, and full EEA card passporting makes it one of Europe's most strategically interesting crypto card markets - provided you know which issuers are actually allowed to operate here.
+France combines the swap-then-spend tax strategy, Ledger as a national champion, a strong AMF regulatory framework, and full EEA card passporting.
+The result is one of the more interesting European crypto card markets, provided you know which issuers are actually allowed to operate here.

 Not all cards listed may be available in France.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.